A stochastic variant of replicator dynamics in zero-sum games and its invariant measures: SDE model for stochastic replicator dynamics

-\begin{remark} \begin{enumerate}[(i)] \item The ergodic measures supported at the corners, $\delta_{v_{i,j}}$, are, depending on the noise strength, either saddles or stable nodes or partially stable (non-hyperbolic) within $\partial \mathcal D$, organizing the stochastic dynamics.
-We see this in more detail in the examples of Section~\ref{sec:ill_example}. \item In the case of zero-sum games with interior Nash, deterministic replicator dynamics is Poincar\'{e} recurrent with the trajectories cycling around the Nash equilibrium at a constant Kullback-Leibler divergence.
+\item In the case of zero-sum games with interior Nash, deterministic replicator dynamics is Poincar\'{e} recurrent with the trajectories cycling around the Nash equilibrium at a constant Kullback-Leibler divergence.
 In contrast, stochastic replicator dynamics diverges to the boundary spending most of its time very close to pure strategy outcomes. \item In the case of zero-sum games without interior Nash, deterministic replicator dynamics converges to the sub-simplex defined by the Nash equilibrium of maximal support.
 In that subspace, the dynamic is once again Poincar\'{e} recurrent.
 The stochastic replicator dynamics under small enough stochastic noise converges to the correct sub-simplex, but in that subsimplex it once again concentrates on its corners.
 Showing this has been the crucial intricacy of our analysis. \item The stochastic replicator and deterministic replicator dynamics behave quite differently to each other in zero-sum games.
 It is natural to interpret a mixed probability distribution as describing uncertainty about the optimal strategy from the perspective of an agent.
 In contrast, a near-pure probability distribution, i.e.~one that puts almost all its probability mass on a single action shows an agent's confidence that this corresponds to an optimal action for them.
 Thus, deterministic replicator dynamics will typically lead to a cyclic-like behavior over mixed outcomes, exhibiting uncertainty about which is the correct, optimal action.
 In contrast, stochastic replicator dynamics spends most of its time around pure, deterministic strategy outcomes, exhibiting a false confidence about which is the correct action to take. \end{enumerate}

 \end{remark}

 Next, we will examine the stochastic version of Example~\ref{ex:deterministic} demonstrating how our theoretical results are in good agreement with simulations in concrete zero-sum games.